ApocPro/polyclock-with-shift/README.md

 ## Changelog

+- 15-08-2022 Adapted by ApocPro for the addition of the Polyclock functionality
 - 24-10-2021 Reworked by Rohan Mitchell for easier multi/div changes between beats
 - 16-10-2021 Further changes to allow for longer gaps between incoming beats and logic to handle multi/div changes between beats for Look Mum No Computer
 - 11-9-2021 Adapted by Jesse Stevens of artist duo Cake Industries for Look Mum No Computer offbeat shift needs